Lecture 10

 Pie Charts: Alternative to Bar Charts?

-• Pie charts show the proportions of a whole.
+• Pie charts display the proportions of a whole.

 • Each slice represents a part of the total.

-• Is a pie chart a proper alternative to a bar chart?
+• But is a pie chart an effective alternative to a bar chart?

 Pie Charts: Alternative to Bar Charts?

-• Humans are better at judging lengths than angles.
+Humans are generally better at judging lengths than angles.

 Pie Charts: Alternative to Bar Charts?